 Table 2: Deliverables of the TOE

 A processing step during production testing incorporates the chip-individual features into the hardware of the TOE.
-The individual TOE hardware is uniquely identified by its serial number.
-The hardware part of the TOE is identified by M7892 G12.
-Another characteristic of the TOE are the chip identification data.
-These chip identification data is accessible via the Generic Chip Identification Mode (GCIM).
-The production of the TOE is performed at TSMC in Tainan/Taiwan.
+The hardware part of the TOE is identified by M7820 A11 (design step A11: produced in Dresden/Germany).